 Dependent students in the first year of a program of study may borrow up to $5,500, while second-year students may borrow up to $6,500.

-Students are classified first-year for student loan purposes until earning 30 credit hours pursuant toward an eligible program of study.
+Students are classified first-year for student loan purposes until they’ve earned 30 credit hours toward an eligible program of study.
 Independent students may have higher loan limits.

 The maximum amounts undergraduates may borrow during their college program are $31,000 for dependent students and $57,500 for independent students.

-Borrowers are subject to a fixed interest rate of 3.4 percent for subsidized Stafford loans and 6.8 percent for unsubsidized Stafford loans.
+Borrowers are subject to a fixed interest rate of 4.99% for both subsidized and unsubsidized loans first disbursed between July 1, 2022, and June 30, 2023.

 The financial aid office will inform student borrowers of the type of loan for which they are eligible (subsidized, unsubsidized or a combination of the two).

-The financial aid director on each campus may refuse to certify a Stafford loan or certify a loan for less than the requested amount.
+The financial aid director on each campus may refuse to certify a student loan or certify a loan for less than the requested amount.
 This must be done on a case-by-case basis according to the guidance provided by federal regulations.
-The reason(s) for the decision will be provided to the student in writing upon request.
+The reasons for the decision will be provided to the student in writing upon request.

 You should also investigate scholarships from other sources.
 There are lots of hidden gems out there!
-Your churches, clubs, employers, local communities, and county foundation offices may have scholarships available.
+Churches, clubs, employers, local communities and county foundation offices may have scholarships available.
 Scholarship information is also available through your high school guidance office, public libraries, community groups and scholarship search engines.
-EducationQuest Foundation has a free scholarships database that you could use as well.
+EducationQuest Foundation has a free scholarship database that you can use as well.

 Please notify CCC’s Financial Aid Office if you receive an outside award.
 In some cases, we may have to adjust your aid package.
 These adjustments are made to loans and work-study aid, not grant funds.

-If you plan to attend summer classes and need financial aid, you will need to have the 2014-15 FAFSA completed.
+If you plan to register for classes during the summer of 2022 and need financial aid, you will need to have the 2021-22 FAFSA completed.
 Please keep in mind the following:

 This federal program provides part-time jobs for students demonstrating financial need.
 Hourly rates must meet or exceed the federal minimum wage.
 Students must be attending at least half-time and usually work eight to 15 hours a week

-Work-study assignments are typically based on the amount of unmet need, lowest expected family contribution (EFC), date of application and suitability of skills for the position.
-Final assignment to a Federal Work-Study position requires an interview with the campus work study coordinator and the job supervisor.
+Work-study assignments are typically based on the amount of unmet need, lowest expected family contribution, date of application and suitability of skills for the position.
+Final assignment to a federal work-study position requires an interview with the campus work-study coordinator and the job supervisor.

 The majority of these jobs are performed on campus for the college.
 Additionally, there are community service jobs that may be located either on- or off-campus.
-At least one of these positions is part of the America Reads Challenge, a reading tutoring program for children in grades pre-kindergarten through elementary.
+At least one of these positions is part of the America Reads Challenge, a reading tutoring program for children in pre-kindergarten through elementary school.
 Students are encouraged to consider community service work-study jobs whenever possible.